biinniit/hash-code/README.md

-# hash-code-prep
+# hash-code
-A compilation of algorithms we wrote while preparing for Hash Code 2021.
+A compilation of my solutions for Google's Hash Code.